-Q-Phase represents an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
-Q-Phase easily transforms cell features and dynamics into numerical data ideal for comparisons, correlations, and more detailed statistics.Read more
+Q-Phase is an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
+Q-Phase quickly transforms cell features and dynamics into numerical data suitable for comparisons, correlations, and more detailed statistics.Read more

 From conventional to super-resolution microscopy

-LiveCodim is a universal, super-resolution imaging platform, designed to interface with any standard fluorescence microscope.
-It is the solution for live imaging with high resolution and low phototoxicity.Read more
+LiveCodim is a universal, super-resolution imaging platform designed to interface with any standard fluorescence microscope.
+It is the solution for live-cell imaging with high resolution and low phototoxicity.Read more

 Our research group devised the holographic principle of the Q-Phase Multimodal microscope and participated in the development and testing.
 Currently, we use it in cell biology and nanomaterials research.
 We exploit the extraordinary properties of incoherent quantitative phase imaging particularly in cancer research by looking for a new kind of biomarkers relevant to personalized tumor treatment and also useful in a search for migrastatics.
 A very important application area is the investigation of optical properties of meta-surfaces.
 Moreover, with Q-Phase microscope we can test new imaging modes that incoherent holography offers such as imaging objects in optically scattering environments, imaging 3D objects, and new methods of super-resolution.